michael2012z/BitBible/markdown/JPS/files/Jer.md

 2. Then Pashhur smote Jeremiah the prophet, and put him in the stocks that were in the upper gate of Benjamin, which was in the house of HaShem.

 3. And it came to pass on the morrow, that Pashhur brought forth Jeremiah out of the stocks.
-Then said Jeremiah unto him: 'The HaShem hath not called thy name Pashhur, but Magormissabib.That is, Terror on every side.
+Then said Jeremiah unto him: 'The HaShem hath not called thy name Pashhur, but Magormissabib.

 4. For thus saith HaShem: Behold, I will make thee a terror to thyself, and to all thy friends; and they shall fall by the sword of their enemies, and thine eyes shall behold it; and I will give all Judah into the hand of the king of Babylon, and he shall carry them captive to Babylon, and shall slay them with the sword.